Psychological Healing

 Questions and Answers

-In my culture we have the concept of honor, and if someone insults me or my family, I won’t take it.
+In my culture we have the concept of honor, and if someone insults me or my family, I will make them pay for it.

 In His own time, many men and women wanted to follow Christ—and many persons, who had too much honor and prestige to lose if they followed Him, tried to challenge Him.
 In answer to one of their “tests,” He told us the greatest commandment: “You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind” (Matthew 22:34–40).

-In other words, when Christ died on the cross for our redemption, he opened up the possibility of salvation for everyone.
-And to “carry your own cross” is no esoteric abstraction.
-It means to tolerate insult as Christ did—and to forgive others, and pray for them, even as they are crucifying you.
-Why?
-Well, to pray for those who injure you is to hold out the hope that they will eventually repent their sins and accept the salvation God holds out to them.
+Second, Christ said that whoever does not carry his own cross and come after Him cannot be His disciple (see Luke 14:27).
+When Christ died on the cross for our redemption, he opened up the possibility of salvation for everyone.
+Therefore, to “carry your own cross” is no esoteric abstraction.
+It means to tolerate insult as Christ did—to forgive others and pray for them even as they are persecuting you, because to pray for those who injure you is to hold out the hope that they will eventually repent their sins and accept the redemption God holds out to them, just as He holds it out to you.

 St. Francis of AssisiAbove all the graces and all the gifts of the Holy Spirit which Christ grants to his friends, is the grace of overcoming oneself, and accepting willingly, out of love for Christ, all suffering, injury, discomfort and contempt; for in all other gifts of God we cannot glory, seeing they proceed not from ourselves but from God, according to the words of the Apostle, “What hast thou that thou hast not received from God? and if thou hast received it, why dost thou glory as if thou hadst not received it?”
 But in the cross of tribulation and affliction we may glory, because, as the Apostle says again, “I will not glory save in the cross of our Lord Jesus Christ.”